0304ajay/Churn_Prediction/README.md

 ## **Usage**

 To run the code for this project, follow these steps:
-1.Clone the repository or download the file and Unzip the file 2.Then just run the `main.py` File
+1. Clone the repository or download the file and Unzip the file.
+2. Then just run the `main.py` File.

 ## **Results**